8n8/bigwebthing/README.md

     ID token
         1 byte: 7
         64 bytes: Ed25519 signature of auth code
+    Get blob
+        1 byte: 8
+        32 bytes: blob hash

 # Client to client

 ## API

-The message is sliced up into chunks, each chunk is encrypted, and is sent.

-Before encryption, a chunk must be a fixed length.
-A chunk is encoded like this:
+The messages can be <= 15935 bytes long.
+There are several layers to the API, as follows.

+### Top layer

+One of these:

+    15745 bytes: Fresh Noise first handshake messages 1 byte: 0
+        15744 bytes: 492 32-byte messages
+            (492 = 4 x 123, which is the number of second shakes
+             in a chunk)

+    15809 bytes: Fresh Noise second handshake messages 1 byte: 1
+        64 bytes: signature of Noise static key
+        15744 bytes: 123 128-byte messages
+            32 bytes: first handshake message
+            32 bytes: my plain-text ephemeral key
+            32 + 16 bytes: encrypted static key
+            16 bytes: overhead of empty payload

+    141 bytes: Noise transport message
+        1 byte: 2
+        32 bytes: first handshake message
+        16 bytes: overhead
-15894 bytes
+        92 bytes
+            encrypted
+                32 bytes: hash of encrypted chunk
+                32 bytes: secret key of encrypted chunk 12 bytes: nonce for symmetric crypto
+                16 bytes: mac for symmetric crypto

+    <= 15935 bytes: Symmetrically encrypted: last and possibly first
+        1 byte: 3
+        <= 15934 bytes: the chunk

-    either this is a part of a sequence but not the last item 1 byte: 0
+    15935 bytes: Symmetrically encrypted: not the last in sequence 1 byte: 4
-        2 bytes: empty
-        the chunk
-    or this is the final (or only) chunk
-        1 byte: 1
+        15934 bytes
+            encrypted
-        2 bytes: length of the chunk
+                32 bytes: the hash of the next encrypted chunk 15902 bytes: the chunk

-        the chunk
-        padding
+### Before chunking but after encoding

-After assembling the message (or before chunking and sending it), there is another API inside it:
+After encoding the message (or before chunking and sending it), there is another API inside it:

     32 bytes: globally unique message ID
     8 bytes: integrity check